saboooor/saboooor/GUIDE_ArchLinuxInstallation.md

 We will use the ```fdisk``` utility for this.
 List all the disks, by using ```fdisk -l```.
 Currently, it should appear both the USB Drive and the internal drive(s).
 Keep in mind the name of the proper one.
 In my case it was ```/dev/nvme0n1``` (as I mentioned earlier, it can also be ```/dev/sda``` or similar if you are using a SATA SSD).

 Run fdisk with the destination drive.
-In my case it was ```/dev/nvme0n1```, so I executed as ```fdisk /dev/nvme0n1```.
-Type ```d``` and press Enter/Return until all the partitions are deleted.
+In my case it was ```/dev/nvme0n1```, so I executed as ```fdisk /dev/nvme0n1```

+IF YOU HAVE UNALLOCATED SPACE READY FOR A UEFI DUAL-BOOT, SKIP THS SECTION<br>
+Type ```d``` and press Enter/Return until all the partitions are deleted.<br>
 With the disk fully wiped now, type ```g``` and press Enter/Return.
 This will create a new GPT partition table.

 Create a **new primary partition** by typing ```n``` and pressing Enter/Return.
 Make it 500MB.
 This can be done by selecting the initial sector, then in the final sector typing +500M.
+After creating, type ```t```, and then set it to ```1``` for EFI System, if the partition type doesn't show as an EFI System, this guide is probably out of date.

-After creating, type ```t```, and then type ```l``` (lowercase L), and find the number correspondent to the EFI/ESP partition.
+If this guide is out of date as stated above, yell at me.
+Until then, type ```t```, and then type ```l``` (lowercase L), and find the number correspondent to the EFI/ESP partition.
 Type this number and press Enter/Return.
-This will change the partition type to EFI System, instead of Linux.
+This should return as an EFI system

 Create a new partition, using ```n```, select the needed size (I recommend using the remaining SSD space, unless you are setting up with a SWAP partition, see 6b).
 After this, you should have your drive with 2 partitions, a 500MB EFI, and a second one with the remaining space, where you will install the operating system.

 #### Step 6b (Optional): Setting up a SWAP partition

 To setup a swap space, you need to know two things: Your drive size, and your RAM size.
-Knowing your drive size (for example 1TB, in my case) subtract 500MB, from the EFI partition, and then subtract your RAM size plus an extra gigabyte, for tolerance.
+Knowing your drive size (for example 1TB, in Nuno's case) subtract 500MB, from the EFI partition, and then subtract your RAM size plus an extra gigabyte, for tolerance.

 In my case, 1024GB (which is 1TB) - 0.5GB - 17GB = 1006.5GB (I will round it to 1006GB only)